- Fields Center Home

 - Make a Gift

-In some forms of muscular dystrophy the course of the disease over time is uniform for everyone with the disease.
+In some forms of muscular dystrophy the course of the disease over time is uniform for everyone with that particular disease.
 The same cannot be said for FSHD.
 The course is extremely variable from person to person even within the same family.
-In general, over a lifetime, it is expected that about 20% of individuals with FSHD will require the use of a wheelchair.
+In general, over a lifetime, it is expected that about 20% of individuals with FSHD above the age of 50 will require the use of a wheelchair.
 The remaining 80% will have variable levels of disability ranging from very mild weakness to severe weakness.

 For more information, please contact the Fields Center FieldsCenter@urmc.rochester.edu